Where do I find information on newly added courses or class scheduling changes?

 If I applied for a by-permission course and I have not yet heard anything about my acceptance into the course, what should I do?

-We recommend that you submit preferences for additional spring elective courses.
-There is no guarantee that you will be admitted into a by-permission course so you will need a plan B. If you later learn you are admitted to the by-permission course, you can drop the course you are enrolled and we will register you for the newly admitted by-permission course.
-We also ask that you remove yourself from any additional waitlists.
+We recommend that you submit preferences for spring elective courses even if you are interested in applying for a by-permission course.
+If you later learn you are admitted to the by-permission course, you can drop the course you are enrolled in and we will register you for the newly admitted by-permission course.
+In this case, we also ask that you remove yourself from any additional waitlists.
 Note that if you do not participate in spring elective registration and do not receive a seat in a by-permission course, you will be able to enroll only in open spring elective courses or add yourself to the waitlist for a course available to your section.

 If a by-permission class is listed on my Spring Elective Section List and I know it is scheduled at the same time as my 1L class, can I still apply for it?

 No. If you know a course has a schedule conflict, do not attempt to register for it or apply for permission, since you cannot enroll in courses with conflicting schedules of any type.

 I did not get into one of my higher choices during the 1L January Experiential Term round; will this mean I am also not going to do well in the spring elective round?

 At the start of each registration round the system randomly assigns registration IDs to all students.
 The random IDs are what determine the sequencing of the lists which are processed by the algorithm.
 Essentially, the number you were assigned for the 1L January Experiential round will not be the number you are assigned in the spring elective round.

 Choosing and Submitting Preferences

 Why do I see more classes in Helios then I do on my Section list for my spring upper-level elective?

 Helios will display every spring elective course which is available for a 1L student to preference.
 HOWEVER, you must only preference the courses listed on your Spring Upper-level Elective Section list.